 Pennsylvania-based Penn National Gaming is buying a casino it developed a decade ago for $31.1 million.
-The location is strategically 39 miles outside Baltimore.
+The location is a strategic 39 miles outside Baltimore.

-The acquisition, which should close mid-year 2021, provides a springboard for entering the retail and online sports betting markets in the Free State.
+The acquisition, which should close in mid-2021, provides a springboard for entering the retail and online sports betting markets in the Free State.
 Maryland voters approved the initial move to allow sports betting in November.

 Gaming and Leisure Properties Inc. (GLPI), a 2013 real estate spinoff from Penn National, is selling its operational rights at the Perryville property to Penn.
 The sale will require approval from the Maryland Lottery and Gaming Control Commission.